KVisnevskis/SPA-data-pre-processing/data/README.md

 ## Data Directory

-Contents in this folder are source inputs and legacy reference files used by the pipeline and validation scripts.
+This folder contains full raw trial inputs used by the preprocessing pipeline.

+- `arduino_raw/`: raw Arduino trial logs
-- `arduino_raw/` and `optitrack_raw/`: raw trial logs
+- `optitrack_raw/`: raw OptiTrack trial logs
-- `synced_48Hz_trim_LEGACY.h5`: legacy comparison target
+- `synced_48Hz_trim_LEGACY.h5`: legacy reference artifact for historical comparison
-- `preprocessing_manifest_all_trials.json`: compatibility copy of manifest

-Canonical manifest editing should be done in:
-`configs/preprocessing_manifest_all_trials.json`.
+Use `configs/preprocessing_manifest_all_trials.json` to select and configure which runs are exported.